pknell/cloud-formation-daily-test/blog-cf.md

 If the environment is started and not stopped (e.i., the stack called "MyStack" exists), then remove that stack as well.

 ## Conclusion
-Although there are a number of components involved (i.e., IAM, CloudWatch, Lambda, CloudFormation), the solution for automating a daily test of a CloudFormation Stack is fairly simple.
-And, with the help of the presented template, it becomes so easy to set-up that there's little reason not to.
+Although there are a number of services involved (i.e., IAM, CloudWatch, Lambda, CloudFormation), the solution for automating a daily test of a CloudFormation Stack is fairly simple.
+The addition of email or SMS notification adds a number of additional components, but it is still practical and easily understood.